tower-rs/tower/guides/inventing-service.md

 ```

 This means if the service is at capacity `poll_ready` will return
-`Poll::Pending` and somehow ensure to call the provided `Context` when capacity
+`Poll::Pending` and somehow ensure to be woken up using `Context` when capacity
 becomes available.
 At that point `poll_ready` can be called again and if it
 returns `Poll::Ready(())` then capacity would be reserved and `call` can be
 called.